eddiewiiii/portal/src/content/articles/en/changsha-rain.md

 "Liar."

-In the afternoon, the sky darkened another shade.

-I sat at my desk, looking out at the pale gray light.

-Then my phone buzzed again.
+The sky darkened another shade and my phone buzzed again in the afternoon.

 I read his message several times.